E&O Insurance protects your business from lawsuits alleging errors, mistakes, or negligence in your professional services.

 - Any claims in which a real estate professional or company was aware of the possibility of a claim but did not disclose it before the policy took effect

-When adopting a new policy, you can choose the amount of your deductible.
+Errors and Omissions policies generally have a deductible.
 Deductibles represent the amount of money you or your business are responsible for paying out of pocket before your insurance coverage kicks in.
 For example, say you have a claim filed against your company in the amount of $50,000.
 If your deductible is $20,000, you will be responsible for $20,000 of those payments, and your insurance provider will cover the other $30,000.